iotaledger/iota.rs/README.md

 # iota.rs

-🚧 This repository is currently moving to Chrysalis part 2!
-It will have many breaking change along the way, and binding crates are not working at the moment.
+🚧 This repository now targets Chrysalis part 2!
+It will have many breaking change along the way.
 Please use with caution! 🚧

 This is the **alpha** version of official Rust library, which allows you to do the following:
 * Create transactions